 Many people who have sarcoidosis get better within a couple of years, and don’t need any treatment at all beyond regular check-ups.

-If the condition is more serious, there are treatments that can help, including steroids such as prednisolone or cortisone.
+If the condition is more serious, there are treatments that can help,.
 The exact treatment will depend on the organ affected, however there is no cure.

 Anybody who has sarcoidosis and smokes should quit.

 For support, visit Lung Foundation Australia or contact them on 1800 654 301.